Richard Benson Warren: Biography

 He married Elizabeth Pendleton, daughter of Philip Pendelton of Mooretown, County Meath, and had seven children.
 Of their sons Robert, like his father, was a barrister, while Augustus was a distinguished soldier who rose to the rank of Major General.
 Their daughter Martha married James Stewart, a land agent, and was the mother of Robert Warren Stewart, a well-known missionary who was murdered in China, and of George Francis Stewart, Governor of the Bank of Ireland.

-Robert Warren, judge of the Irish Probate Court 1868-1897, was his nephew, the son of his brother Captain Henry Warren.
+Warren died in 1848, aged 63 or 64.
+Robert Warren, judge of the Irish Probate Court 1868–1897, was his nephew, the son of his brother Captain Henry Warren.